entailor/pytailor/docs/index.md

 # Welcome to the pyTailor documentation

-## What is pyTailor?
+## What is pytailor?

-pyTailor is a python client for the Tailor automation and collaboration platform.
-See [Tailor.wf](https://tailor.wf) for more information.
+Pytailor is a python client for the Tailor automation and collaboration platform.
+See [tailor.wf](https://tailor.wf) for more information.

-With the pyTailor API you can:
+With the pytailor API you can:

 - Turn your existing python code into parameterized and reusable workflows.
 - Run workflows locally in your computer or distributed to dedicated worker nodes.